 The City and District of St Albans has a rich and noble history.
 The District is a blend of historic City, vibrant towns and pretty villages and beautiful countryside.
-It has a resident population of over 148,000 people - the third highest in Hertfordshire.
+It has a resident population of over 148,000 people - the District with the third highest population in Hertfordshire.